What is a hernia?

 What may cause a hernia?

-A hernia can have many causes, these include: weight (overweight), lifting (and this is any lifting not just that of heavy objects) and even steroid drugs as these can all make the abdominal muscles weaker.
-Where there is then a weakness in the abdominal wall (such as the formation of a Stoma or any disruption to the muscle wall or abdominal structure through a procedure) this weakened area when combined with the weight of the intestine behind accentuated by any strain put upon the area by way of via any activity and the associated strain/pressure can cause a ‘pushing out’ behind abdominal wall again which can cause this/a bump in the skin or ‘hernia’.
+There are contributing risk factors to developing a hernia which include excessive coughing, sneezing, lifting, overweight (waist circumference of 100cm or greater is an independent risk factor; De Raet et al 2008), chronic respiratory conditions (COPD), straining, extensive abdominal surgery, age (over 60 years) and skin integrity.
+Where there is a weakness in the abdominal wall (such as the formation of a stoma or any disruption to the muscle wall or abdominal structure through a procedure) combined with the weight of the intestine behind accentuated by any strain put upon the associated area such as a strain/pressure can cause a ‘pushing out’ behind abdominal wall which can cause a bump or a bulge in the skin, known as a ‘hernia’.
+A hernia can suddenly appear or can gradually develop over time and vary in shape and size.

 When should I wear support?

-Research and opinion indicates that if you have a stoma there is a higher risk of hernia formation and therefore support should be considered and worn during any periods of activity.
-This can be during any routine activity, work or leisure but especially if anything strenuous such as lifting or exercise.
-Essentially whenever there is any exertion that puts any strain on the core (even a cough or cold will put pressure onto the abdominal area) which when combined with any weakness in this area can lead to herniation!
-If you have an existing hernia then it is suggested that support should be worn as often as possible.
+Research and professional opinion suggests that if you have a stoma there is a higher risk of hernia formation and therefore support garments should be considered and worn during periods of activity.
+This can be during routine activity, work or leisure but especially if anything strenuous such as lifting or exercise.
+Essentially whenever there is any exertion that puts any strain on the core, including a cough or cold, a support garment should be worn.
+If you have an existing hernia, then it is suggested that support should be worn more often than not, although we do not recommend firm support garments to be worn whilst sleeping.

 Will Support Wear affect my stoma?